 We rely heavily on our talented team of employees to execute our growth plans and achieve our long-term strategic objectives.
 We believe our people are at the heart of our success and our customers' success, and we have worked hard not only to attract and retain talented individuals, but also to provide a challenging and rewarding environment to motivate and develop our valuable human capital.
 Beginning in March 2020, in an effort to protect our employees and comply with applicable government orders, we transitioned our employees to a remote work environment and restricted non-essential employee travel.
 Our workforce has continued to effectively develop and support our software and services offerings notwithstanding the current environment.
-We expect to slowly transition employees back to the workplace and resume employee travel throughout 2021; however, employees will have the option to work remotely for the remainder of the year.
-If the COVID-19 pandemic once again requires full remote working conditions or otherwise slows our return to the workplace, it could have an adverse impact on the productivity of our employees as they navigate the challenges of daily life during a pandemic, which would harm our business and impede our ability to achieve our strategic objectives.
+We are slowly transitioning employees back to the workplace on a voluntary basis and have resumed limited employee business travel.
+Given the ongoing uncertainties surrounding COVID-19, we have pushed our return to office into 2022 and will continue to provide employees the option to work remotely until further notice.
+If the COVID-19 pandemic once again requires full remote working conditions or otherwise continues to slow our return to the workplace, it could have an adverse impact on the productivity of our employees as they navigate the challenges of daily life during a pandemic, which would harm our business and impede our ability to achieve our strategic objectives.
 We take the health and welfare of our people very seriously.
 We have encouraged, and will continue to encourage, safe practices designed to stem the infection and spread of COVID-19 within our workforce and beyond and to maintain the mental health and well-being of our employees.
 While the COVID-19 pandemic may have long-term effects on the nature of the office environment and remote working, which may present operational and workplace culture challenges that may adversely affect our business, we are committed to our employees returning to the workplace in the long-term.
-We recently constructed a new office space in Santa Barbara, California, extended the lease for our office in Richardson, Texas and leased new office space in San Diego, Cali

-During the six months ended June 30, 2020, we also provided software solutions and services to the legal industry via MyCase, a software solution primarily designed for small and mid-sized law firms.
+During the nine months ended September 30, 2020, we also provided software solutions and services to the legal industry via MyCase, a software solution primarily designed for small and mid-sized law firms.
 As previously disclosed, we completed our divestiture of MyCase, Inc. on September 30, 2020 (the "MyCase Transaction").
 In connection with the MyCase Transaction, our credit facility was terminated and all obligations outstanding under our term and revolving loans, including all guarantees and security interests granted with respect to such obligations, were satisfied in full with proceeds from the sale and extinguished.
 For additional details, see Note 3, Divestitures of our Condensed Consolidated Financial Statements in this Quarterly Report.